kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 This mechanism enables readiness-aware scheduling for resources that require asynchronous preparation, such as fabric-attached devices or remote accelerators.
 It allows the scheduler to make binding decisions based on up-to-date readiness information, improving reliability and avoiding premature binding.

-While this proposal supports fabric-attached devices, it is not limited to them.
-The mechanism is designed to be general and can support other use cases where resource readiness is asynchronous or failure-prone.

 ### PreBind Process